david-millett/minecreeper/README.md

 ![Win and loss screens](./screenshots/win-loss-screens.png)

-I think that one of the highlights of minesweeper is its ability to startle the player when they lose - it requires such a degree of concentration and creates such a sense of anticipation that an unexpected loss can make the player jump.
+I think that one of the highlights of minesweeper is its ability to startle the player when they lose - it requires such a degree of concentration that an unexpected loss can make the player jump.
 I am really happy with the visuals and audio of my loss screen to create this feeling in players.
 In addition, I think the changing sky also feeds into the storytelling of the game.
 This is established in the game's opening menu, which made my test players smile upon reading it.
 At the end of the day, a game should be enjoyable and fun - and that's what I wanted to make, so... mission accomplished!

 ## Key learnings/takeaways